Rachel to the Rescue by Elinor Lipman

 After sailing through her security clearance, she finds herself in a cubicle surrounded by a dozen men and women just like her, all carrying out their clerical duties.

-Informal job description: read through every single scrap of incoming mail, including positive, negative, dangerous, hate mail, love letters, requests for loans, business advice, autographs (absolute daily torture).
+Informal job description: read through every single scrap of incoming mail, including positive, negative, dangerous, hate mail, love letters, requests for loans, business advice, autographs (read: daily torture).

 |Réne Deanda, Unsplash|

 Rachel knew from her experience that Trump never read a single thing anyone wrote to him, so she was surprised to find herself fired one day after sending an email to her colleagues criticizing him.
-She’d had a few too many cocktails and hit reply all on an email (we’ve all been there), and somehow it ended up with her being escorted off the premises.
+She’d had a few too many cocktails and hit reply all on an email, and somehow it ended up with her being escorted off the premises.

 While being walked out across 17th Street, with the whole world watching, she’s hit by a speeding car.
 Next thing we know, Rachel’s at the hospital where she’s paid a visit by a high-powered attorney, carrying a check with a pretty hefty sum.
 Her phone won’t stop ringing with incoming calls from reporters, and buzzing with texts from family members and Facebook friends.